mozhdeh-dokhani/my-crawler/README.rst

 This project is a Scrapy crawler for english news.
-It includes news from huffingtonPost, Guardian, CNBC, ...
+It includes news from websites such as huffingtonPost, Guardian, CNBC, ...

 Run
 =============